Hugh-Kumbi/Cybersecurity-Portfolio/SECURITY.md

    - Potential impact and severity.
    - Any possible solutions or mitigations.

-3. **Acknowledgment:** We will acknowledge receipt of your report within 48 hours and provide an estimated timeline for resolution.
+3. **Acknowledgment:** I will acknowledge receipt of your report within 48 hours and provide an estimated timeline for resolution.

-4. **Resolution Process:** Once the vulnerability is confirmed, we will work to mitigate the issue and release a fix promptly.
-We may request additional information or assistance during this process.
+4. **Resolution Process:** Once the vulnerability is confirmed, I will work to mitigate the issue and release a fix promptly.
+I may request additional information or assistance during this process.

-5. **Responsible Disclosure:** To protect our users, we ask that you do not disclose the vulnerability publicly until we have addressed it and informed users accordingly.
+5. **Responsible Disclosure:** To protect users, I ask that you do not disclose the vulnerability publicly until I have addressed it and informed users accordingly.

-We appreciate your efforts in helping us maintain the security and integrity of our projects.
+I appreciate your efforts in helping me maintain the security and integrity of projects.